15 Best Things to Do in Bryce Canyon National Park

 8. Sunrise Point

-There is no shortage of east-facing viewpoints in Bryce Canyon National Park, meaning that sunrise can be enjoyed from any one of a number of beautiful locations.
+Sunrise Point is one of many east-facing viewpoints in Bryce Canyon National Park, meaning there’s certainly no shortage of places to enjoy the sunrise from any number of beautiful drive-up locations.

-That said, Sunrise Point is one of my favorites because of the angle that the Bryce Canyon Amphitheater toward Bryce Point makes, allowing first light to hit the hoodoos from this unique angle!
+That said, Sunrise Point is one of my favorites because of the way the light hits the hoodoos within Bryce Canyon Amphitheater toward Bryce Point from this unique angle!

 Google Maps Directions: Sunrise Point